dponcez/custom-music-player/README.md

     └── README.md
 ```

-### JSDoc
+### ¿What is JSDoc?

-_JavaScript Documentation_ or (_JSDoc_) is a JavaScript documentation that uses tags to describe additional information about parameters and their return value, like so.
+[JSDoc](https://jsdoc.app) is a JavaScript documentation that uses tags to describe additional information about parameters and their return value, also a powerful tool for documenting JavaScript code.

+Not only do they help other developers understand how to use your code, but they can also be used to generate automatic documentation.

+Some of the advantages of using JSDoc tags are:

+- Improves code readability.
+- Makes the code easier to understand to other developers.
+- Allows automatic documentation generation.
+- Helps detect errors and inconsistencies in the code.
+- Improve team collaboration.
+<small style="font-size: .65rem">[META]</small>

+Some of the most common JSDoc tags are:

 - __@function__ is a tag used to refers to a function.
 - __@description__ is a tag used to indicates a detailed infomation about a function.